skeeto/skeeto.github.com/_posts/2020-11-17-Improving-on-QBasic-s-Random-Number-Generator.markdown

 state.

-Since iterations fly by quickly, the exact number of iterations becomes another source of entropy.
+Since iterations fly by quickly, the exact number of iterations becomes another [source of entropy][ent].
 The results will be quite different if it runs 214,600 iterations versus 273,500 iterations.

 Possible improvement: Only exit the loop when a certain key is pressed.
 If any other key is pressed then that input and the `TIMER` are mixed into